Le lien vers cette page a été envoyé avec succès aux destinataires.

 - and voluntary payments for which the holder waives a tax deduction at the time of payment.

-- Compartment 2 (collective compartment) shall be financed by payments from the employer of the holder of the plan.
-It accounts for the money raised by wage savings.
+- Compartment No. 2 (collective compartment) is funded by payments from the employer of the plan holder.
+It welcomes money from employee savings.

 - Compartment 3 (category compartment) collects the employer's compulsory contributions, possibly supplemented by the employee's compulsory contributions if the company agreement so provides.